Estimote/estimote-specs/README.md

 ### List of Estimote packets

 - **Estimote Telemetry**, used to transmit sensor and health data from the beacons.
-Available in Location Beacons (hardware revision "F") and next-gen Proximity Beacons (hardware revision "G").
+Available in most Estimote Proximity and Location Beacons.
+Notable exception: Proximity Beacons from 2013, with hardware revision D3.x.

 - **Estimote Nearable**, a packet used to identify nearby objects ("nearables").
 Estimote Stickers broadcast this packet.
 You can stick a Sticker onto any regular object, transforming it into a "nearable" that apps can detect.